Breast Augmentation Temecula

 Your consultation will include simulating your breast augmentation with the VECTRA 3D imaging system to simulate your breast augmentation.
 You may then actually try on several example implants in the mirror under a special bra provided.

-A picture is worth a thousand words, so be sure to view the exceptional results we achieve for our satisfied patients in our Photo Gallery.
+A picture is worth a thousand words.
+View the exceptional results we achieve for our satisfied patients in our Photo Gallery.

 What exactly is breast augmentation?